Kutubkhan2005/Django--an-app-at-a-time/README.rst

 Notes
 ==========

-In a real project, you WOULD have to install something.
+In a real project, you would have to install something.
 Dependencies are provided here for convenience, dumped in ignore_this_dir/, but you would definitely use pip and virtualenv in a real project.

 By the way, this is NOT a tutorial.
 The purpose is not to replace a full course about how Django works, but rather to give you a concrete example on how each task can be achieved with Django.